Tesla Model 3 delay raises cashflow risks, but analysts upbeat

 By Munsif Vengattil and Laharee Chatterjee

-(Reuters) - Tesla Inc <TSLA.O> shares fell as much as 3.6 percent on Thursday, setting the company up to lose nearly $1.9 billion in market value after it pushed back a production target for its much-anticipated Model 3 sedan yet again.
+(Reuters) - Tesla Inc <TSLA.O> shares recouped some of their losses on Thursday after falling as much as 3.6 percent, a day after it pushed back a production target for its much-anticipated Model 3 sedan yet again.

 Analysts stayed upbeat, saying the electric car maker had finally set an achievable target for their mass-market sedan that is priced at $35,000.
-Investors, however, are likely to focus on how the delay will impact Tesla's cashflow, a big challenge for many quarters now.
+The delay, however, is likely to impact Tesla's cashflow, a big challenge for many quarters now.

 Tesla said on Wednesday it would likely build about 2,500 Model 3s per week by the end of the first quarter, half the number it had earlier promised.
 The company now expects to reach its goal of 5,000 vehicles per week by the end of the second quarter.